 Within the oils, the volatile compounds that contribute most to tomato leaf scent are (Z)-3-hexenal, limonene, hexanal, (E)-2-hexenal, eugenol, 1,8-cineole, caryophyllene, beta-phellandrene, humulene, and linalool.
-It’s a little ironic that what might be considered “unpleasant” by pests can in fact be so intoxicating to the rest of us!

-Like it or not, these compounds, collectively, are exclusive to tomato trichomes.
 If you want to add a distinctively tomatoey flavor to your tomato sauce or tomato soup, simply steep a few sprigs of tomato leaves in the pot the same way you would steep some bay leaves.

 As the trichomes burst and release their oils, the herbal aroma will infuse your dish with a deeper layer of flavor that can only be described as… summer!

 Want tomato leaf recipes?